DataONEorg/Operations_Documentation/source/DEV/profiling.rst

 vertical stack.
 Horizontal placement has no significance as output is aplhabetically ordered.

+The async_profiler_ is much easier to use than honest_profiler, however it doesn't work on the UCSB systems because of the shared kernel virtualization there.

+Insead, used honest_profiler as follows.

 (note the following process was hacked together one Friday afternoon - there's lots of improvements to the process that can be made, but this is the basic process followed.)